ktraister/endless_waltz/README.md

 - [x] Remove Redis and update to use Mongo
 - [x] Add API route to upload pads -- make the service cloud agnostic!!!
    - Mongo should be used to store pads as well (!!!)
+- [ ] API Refactor
+   - [ ] remove upload routes, this is moving to reaper
+   - [ ] move configuration to env variables
+- [ ] Reaper refactor
+   - [ ] reaper should write directly to database (will add items to P3)
+   - [ ] reaper logging should be useful (lol)
+   - [ ] reaper should read from env variables for serversMap to upload to
 - [ ] add DH handshake!!
    - dh handshake with rediculous values will be used for pad transformation and message signing
    - two different values will need to be calculated